 When going on the back of the elephant you will get as close as a few meters to rhinos group, -absolutely no need zoom lens on your camera.
 You will get so close to if you fell off the elephant you would land on the One-horned Rhino.
 I didn’t try it yet.
 But maybe someday.

 The elephant ride only goes to the Central part of the park, but with the jeep, you can visit all areas of Kaziranga National Park.
 Jeep Safari started from 7.30 am to 9.30 am & 2 pm to 3.30 pm.
 If going around with a jeep, you will cover much bigger areas of the park, but you will not get up close to the One-Horned Rhinos as if you with elephant ride.

-Price: Like all another national park in India, there is different price between local tourist and foreign tourist.
+Price: Like all another national park in India, there is a different price between local tourist and foreign tourist.

 Based on the latest info, the prices for park ticket are 50 Rs (Rupees) for locals and 250 Rs for the foreigner.
 You should pay additional if you bring the camera; 50 Rs for locals, and 500 Rs for the foreigner.
-So, if you are the foreigner, you should pay total 750 Rs for ticket and camera.
+So, if you are the foreigner, you should pay a total 750 Rs for ticket and camera.

 The good news is there is the same price for elephant ride between locals and foreigners.

 They charge 500 Rs for one ride, plus 25 Rs for guard fee.